Gaurav-Ratnakar/Colorize-image-using-Deep-learning/README.md

 *Note :* This project was created on Pycharm IDE(c).
 To run the program just execute the main.py file .

-To change the image to be colorized you need to change the image patg given in the variable named "image_path".
+To change the image to be colorized you need to change the image path given in the variable named "image_path".

 ( After the execution the colored Image will be automatically displayed .)